Your logo file is LOUSY — I’m not talking about the design of your logo.

 As a designer one of the things I obsess over is typography and type design.
 My all-time favorite type designer was Adrian Frutiger, dead this past week at 87.
 Frutiger designed more than 50 fonts and was the man behind the OCR-B, and the standard alphabet for … Read More ›

-Whenever I hear someone refer to designers as flighty, I have a good chuckle.
+Whenever I hear someone refer to graphic designers as flighty, I have a good chuckle.
 Most of the creatives I know are the very opposite of flighty — they are pretty regimented.
 I do not wear pajamas to work nor do I show up late.
 I’m not … Read More ›

-At the end of June 2015 I was asked to travel from my graphic design studio in Westport, CT, to Nashville, TN, to be one of the speakers at the inaugural Designers Roundtable Retreat (DRR).
+At the end of June 2015, I was asked to travel from my graphic design studio in Westport, CT, to Nashville, TN, to be one of the speakers at the inaugural Designers Roundtable Retreat (DRR) (now the Creatives' Roundtable).
 I was part of the panel Down and … Read More ›